Pipe Relining Cost – Is It Worth It?

 Drag in – This is an option if the job is not possible with an inversion drum (very uncommon) or if the reline needs to start further down the line where there is no access.
 However, it does come with risks and generally lower life expectancies.
 The main issue is that the resin is on the inside of the liner, meaning that it will not bond properly to the existing pipe and seal all of the old cracks and joints that tree roots gain access through.

 It has a layer of plastic up against the old pipe which gives tree roots an opportunity to work their way in between the two pipes and cause problems down the track if the incorrect liner or installation technique is used (very common).
-The other disadvantage is that you need 2 access points which may result in additional excavation which will add to the sewer lining cost.
+The other disadvantage is that you need 2 access points which may result in the additional excavation which will add to the sewer lining cost.

 7. The Number Of “Junctions” Which Need To Be Relined

 The number of junctions (branch lines) within the relined section of pipe, will increase the price.
-It’s another reason why it’s so important to have your CCTV pipe inspection before deciding to reline – your plumber will be able to see just how many of junctions he or she is dealing with.
+It’s another reason why it’s so important to have your CCTV pipe inspection before deciding to reline – your plumber will be able to see just how many junctions he or she is dealing with.
 Junctions are important because if a junction is “tree root affected” BY LAW a junction patch must be installed.
-This is because, without it the tree roots will gain access to the drain again!
+This is because without it the tree roots will gain access to the drain again!

 8. The Quality Of The Pipe Relining Materials